 The recognition of DIT assets depends on management's assessment of the probability and available future taxable income against which the temporary difference can be applied.
 The Company reviews the carrying amount of its DIT assets at the end of each reporting period and reduces the amounts to the extent it is no longer probable that sufficient taxable profit will allow all or part of its DIT assets to be utilized.
-Management has assessed during the reporting periods that the Company will be able to generate sufficient future taxable income against which the temporary differences can be applied.
+Management has assessed during the reporting periods that the Company will be able to generate sufficient future taxable income against which the temporary differences can be applied, except for NOLCO which is unrecognized.